Creative Interventionist Fellowship Application

 Desire to be a powerful leader for their community and in their city

-Capacity to commit an average of 5 hours a week to being a League fellow for one year
+Capacity to commit an average of 5 hours a week to being a League fellow

 A budget for project materials